strbrgr/jochen/content/posts/road-to-512k.md

 tags:
   - post
   - performance
-date: 2024-06-01T00:00:00.000Z
 ---
-When I built my website about a year ago, I decided to give SvelteKit a go as it was the only Frontend framework that I haven't tried out.
-However, once I had my first release out, I wanted to go one step further.
+A year ago I built my website using SvelteKit as it was the only Frontend framework that I haven't touched.
+Once I had my first release out I revisited my decision.

 I'm fascinated by performance and optimizations of systems.
-My website is and will always be static without the need for handling user interactions that go beyond changing pages.
-I like to keep it simple.
-So I realized SvelteKit was the wrong tool.
+My website is and will always be static.
+I don't need to handle user interaction that go beyond routing.
+Are SvelteKit and JavaScript the wrong tool?

 ## Finding the right tool

 Over time I played with the thought of how much I could reduce the build size of my website.
-Pretty much at the same time, I discovered the [512k club](https://512kb.club/), a collection of performance-focused web pages from across the Internet and I set myself the goal to get my website to under 10kB.
+Pretty much at the same time, I discovered the [512KB Club](https://512kb.club/).
+I set myself the goal to get my website to under 10kB.

 ### First assessment

-Previously every time someone accessed my URL about 140kB got sent from server to client.
-Most of that came from fonts and custom JavaScript code:
+Every time someone accessed my old website ~140kB got sent from server to client.
+Most of that were fonts and JavaScript code:

 #### text/html